analogdevicesinc/msdk/Examples/MAX32570/TMR/README.md

 Two timers are used to demonstrate two different modes of the general purpose timers.

 1. A continuous mode timer is used to create an interrupt at freq of 1 Hz.
-LED0 (Port 1.06) will toggle each time the interrupt occurs.
+LED1 will toggle each time the interrupt occurs.

-2. Timer 0 is used to output a PWM signal on Port 1.0.
+2. Timer 0 is used to output a PWM signal on Port 1.14.
 The PWM frequency is 200 Hz and the duty cycle is 75%.

 ## Required Connections